 The toughest, most demanding standard in the industry was created by THX, the California company founded by film maker George Lucas in 1983.
 The THX Cinema Certification was originally created to grade the overall cinematic experience at the movies and was later applied to home theatre projectors.

-Less than 0.1% of the projectors on the market today can pass the THX certification, and the BenQ Model HT8050 was one of the first in the world to achieve it, becoming one of the first 4K projectors kin the world to earn the THX HD Display certification on September 23, 2016.
+Less than 0.1% of the projectors on the market today can pass the THX certification, and the BenQ Model HT8050 was one of the first in the world to achieve it, becoming one of the first 4K projectors kin the world to earn the THX HD Display certification in 2016.

 To achieve THX Certification, 4K projectors endure 600 THX lab tests, 1000 data point measurements and 3 separate rounds of testing in the company’s San Francisco headquarters.

 Reproducing each program as it was intended to be seen is the mission of BenQ Cinematic Color™.
 Authentic and true is the guiding philosophy and resolve behind the BenQ brand, to reproduce what Spielberg, Lucas, and in regard to the cherry blossoms, nature intended you to see.